observability-lab-cse/observability-lab-workshop/02-deploy-application/README.md

 > Goal:
 >
-> 1. Having application run full E2E and understanding the pieces.
+> 1. Having the application running fully end-to-end and understanding its components.
 >
 > 2. Getting familiar with out-of-the-box AKS cluster observability (e.g. workloads, pods etc.) Mentioning of Container Insights and its capabilities.